mwufi/other_rec/README.md

 https://pbpython.com/record-linking.html

+### Modelling

+If you look carefully, what we implemented is NOT what is in the picture.

+The Tencent model uses the user's **interaction sequence** as the basis for future recommendations.
+However, we just shove the user's features into the transformer layer (roughly equivalent to just Item 1 and Item 2).
+This has pro's and con's.

 ### Evaluation & Production

 Lots of work remains here!
 Making the model servable, with a good interface, is something that we probably have to think about _before_ making the model!
 In this particular implementation, sadly, it is not super useful yet!